mysrcs/hugooooo/content/blog/2022-11-21-nlnet-grant-conclusion.md

 The typical NLnet grant is structured by milestones.
 At the beginning of the grant, a project plan is drafted containing the milestones to be completed and an agreed upon payment for each milestone.
-Once a milestone was completed, NLnet verifies that the milestone had been completed and approves the payment.
+Once a milestone is completed, NLnet verifies that the milestone had been completed and approves the payment.
 If you think this might be a good fit for your project, consider [applying for a grant][apply]!